-This is a wonderful way to give back to another bride who may not be as fortunate to buy her dream dress.
+If you don’t know What to do with the wedding dress after the wedding then this is a wonderful way to give back to another bride who may not be as fortunate to buy her dream dress.
 You can feel good about letting your dress go off to serve in another wedding, hopefully to bring as much happiness as it brought you on your day.
 In addition, there are charities that will resell it and put the proceeds toward a cause like breast cancer research.

 There are so many possibilities for your dress.
 Likely, if you got it tailored before, you can go back to the same person you worked with to make another thrilling creation.
 A formal cocktail dress is an idea, and you can work some other fabrics and colours into it to ensure that it’s a unique piece that you can flaunt at any party.

 Another idea is to make something else out of your wedding dress.
 A satchel or curtains are interesting ways to repurpose your dress and have it live on as something else.

 Ask any designer—wedding dresses are works of art, and there are ways that you can ensure it stays that way.
 Having it framed as a piece of art as a testament to your special day can truly keep the memory with you every time you see it.
 Just make sure you’ve got the wall space for it.